 For directions to our mission center on Heritage Drive, click here.

 The Heritage Drive campus primarily hosts mission activities such as a weekly food distribution and tutoring program.
 It is next to the Heritage Shopping Center, closer to the side with the H-Mart.
 Heritage Drive is just off Little River Turnpike, near the 495 beltway exit.

 On Sundays, we encourage congregants to come through our glass doors (#1) straight into the atrium.
-From 8:30 a.m. – 4:30 p.m. on weekdays, we use Door #2, which has a security system connected to the church office.
+From 9 a.m. – 1 p.m.
+Monday-Thursday, when the church office is open, we use Door #2, which has a security system connected to the church office.
 This is a precautionary measure for the sake of our preschool programs.
 Press the button on the post so the office knows you’re here and we’d be happy to let you in!

 Major Locations And the second floor